John Phillips (musician): Solo career

-Personal life
+Personal life and death

 Phillips married Susan Adams of a wealthy Virginia family on May 7, 1957.
 They had a son, Jeffrey, and a daughter, Mackenzie.

 While touring California with The Journeymen, Phillips met teenager Holly Michelle Gilliam, with whom he had an extramarital affair.
 The affair caused the dissolution of his marriage to Adams; subsequently he married Michelle on December 31, 1962.
 The couple had one child together, Chynna Phillips, vocalist of the 1990s pop trio Wilson Phillips.
 Denny Doherty and Michelle started an affair in 1965.
 Phillips and Michelle divorced in May 1969.

 Phillips married his third wife, actress and model Genevieve Waite, on January 30, 1972.
 The couple had two children, Tamerlane and Bijou Phillips.
 Phillips and Waite divorced in 1985.

 Phillips married his fourth wife, painter and artist Farnaz Arasteh, on February 3, 1995.